teambit/docs/docs/building-with-bit/component/importing.md

 Imported components can have their configurations modified using the workspace configuration file (`workspace.jsonc`).
 That includes configurations that are set manually but also those set programmatically by other extensions (for example, the environment).

-To learn how to stop a component from inheriting configurations from the workspace, [see here](workspace/cascading-rules#eject-component-configurations-componentjson).